kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Introduction.md

 > Note: The Kaltura SDK v3 is in **BETA**.

->*If you are a Kaltura customer, please contact your Kaltura Customer Success Manager to help facilitate the use of this component.*
+>*If you're a Kaltura customer, please contact your Kaltura Customer Success Manager to help facilitate the use of this component.*

 ## Overview

+**Kaltura's Mobile Video SDK for iOS** is a fully native application, which means that the SDK was developed specifically for iOS devices.
+This ensures that native application can interact with and take advantage of iOS operating system features and related software.

-The **Kaltura Mobile Video SDK for iOS** is fully native and introduces significant performance improvements.
-The SDK is intended to be integrated into any iOS application.
+Kaltura's Mobile Video SDK for iOS introduces significant performance improvements and is intended to be integrated into any iOS application.

 ## Intended Audience